StephenAshmore/pancakes/README.md

 # Pancakes

 Pancakes is a neural networks library built in Rust.
-Pancakes is a thinner version of Waffles.
-It is a neural network
+Pancakes was originally designed to be a thinner version of waffles, written in rust.
+It now is a neural network library focusing on modular neural networks.

 ## Install
 - Install Rust